DhawalRank-zz/BSAndReduce/README.md

 # BSAndReduce

-#This program is just a demonstration
+#This program is just a demonstration of few OpenCV algorithms.

 Pseudo Code: